jbro885/memcouch/README.md

 \* Note that it would take not-insignificant more code complexity here to participate in full replication.
+Sorry for [using this language](https://cdm.link/2020/06/lets-dump-master-slave-terms/) in the original version of this library; this version of memcouch and its documentation is deprecated and is being replaced.
-Perhaps a more accurate way of describing what memcouch does right now is "slaving", to a single persistent/remote database.
+~~Perhaps a more accurate way of describing what memcouch does right now is "slaving"~~, to a single persistent/remote database.

 ## Example usage